SEND JOE AN E-MAIL

 GLOBAL AIRLINE DEALS TO CONSIDER

 With premium-class deals to South America so rare, we must be thankful for the bargains from LAN, the pan-Latin powerhouse.
 Yes, deals are scattershot, with varying restrictions, some infuriating regulations and odd travel windows.
 But you'll find some fabulous bargains.
-Current business-class deals of note: $1,179 roundtrip from New York/JFK to Quito, Ecuador; $699 roundtrip from Miami to Bogota, Colombia; and $3,065 from Los Angeles to Buenos Aires.
-Tickets must be purchased from 28 to 50 days in advance and minimum stay is usually around three days or a Saturday night.
+Current business-class deals of note: $1,099 roundtrip from New York/JFK to Quito, Ecuador; $699 roundtrip from Miami to Bogota, Colombia; and $2,099 from Los Angeles to Lima, Peru.
+Check carefully for advance-purchase rules, purchase-by dates and minimum-stay restrictions.
 Information: the UPGRADE YOUR TRAVEL page.

 HOTEL BARGAINS WORTH NOTING